The 12 Best Vitamin C Serums + Benefits & Application Tips

 Not a serum but an oil that uses a lipid-soluble vitamin C called Tetrahexyldecyl Ascorbate.
 It's blended with the brand's signature squalane.
 An application tip: This should be used to top your skin care routine as it's thicker, and other items won't be able to penetrate the skin as easily.
 Consider this your option if you have extra-dry skin and need to trap in moisturizer—however, it will likely be too thick for those with easily clogged skin.

 A more potent option, this combines 20% Bis-Glyceryl Ascorbate and a 10% AHA blend.
-This will provide serious brightening and exfoliating properties, so it's ideal for those who have breakouts and acne marks.
+This will provide serious brightening, exfoliating, and smoothing properties.
+Consider this your ideal formula if you have breakouts, acne marks, texture concerns, or wrinkles.
 However, if you have sensitive skin—this can be irritating, so I recommend avoiding it.

 This award-winning serum has rave reviews across the internet, making it a natural cult favorite.
-We know why: This smart formulation has a host of actives to bring your skin seriously all-over benefits.
+We know why: This smart formulation has a solid mix of actives to bring your skin serious all-over benefits.
 There's the vitamin C (as sodium ascorbyl phosphate), hydrating glycerin, stabilizing vitamin E, soothing aloe, and plumping hyaluronic acid.

 We love the plant actives and botanicals in this blend.
-Of course there's the vitamin C, but there's also rosehip seed oil (high in vitamin C in its own right), aspen bark (a natural source of salicylic acid to help deal with oil production and acne), aloe (for soothing and hydrating), and rose (for balancing tone and texture).
+Of course there's the vitamin C, but there's also rosehip seed oil (high in vitamin C in its own right), aspen bark (a natural source of salicylic acid to help deal with oil production and acne), aloe (for soothing and hydrating; it can also fade dark spots), and rose (for balancing tone and texture).

 The base is a 10% blend of two forms of vitamin C that help deal with dark spots and dullness.
 Additionally, the serum gets extra antioxidants from turmeric and camu camu extracts.
 We particularly love turmeric, as it's known as a famous anti-inflammatory and can tame angry skin.